AgoraDoc/dita-guide-reuse/out/markdown/video/ios/get-started.md

 1. According to your requirements, choose one of the following methods to copy the `AgoraRtcKit.framework` dynamic library to the `./project_name` folder in your project \(`project_name` is an example of your project name\):

     1. If you do not need to use a simulator to run the project, copy the above dynamic library under the path of `./libs` in the SDK package.
     2. If you need to use a simulator to run the project, copy the above dynamic library under the path of `./libs/ALL_ARCHITECTURE` in the SDK package.
 The dynamic library under this path contains the x86-64 architecture, you need to remove the x86-64 architecture in the library before uploading the app to the App Store.
 In Terminal, run the following command to remove the x86-64 architecture.
-Remember to replace `ALL_ARCHITECTURE/AgoraRtcKit.framework/AgoraRtcKit` with the path of the dynamic library in your project. \[/dita/topic/topic/topic/topic/body/ol/li/ol/li/codeblock \{"- topic/codeblock "\}\)lipo -remove x86-64 ALL\_ARCHITECTURE/AgoraRtcKit.framework/AgoraRtcKit -output ALL\_ARCHITECTURE/AgoraRtcKit.framework/AgoraRtcKit\(codeblock\]
+Remember to replace `ALL_ARCHITECTURE/AgoraRtcKit.framework/AgoraRtcKit` with the path of the dynamic library in your project.

+        ```shell
+        lipo -remove x86-64 ALL_ARCHITECTURE/AgoraRtcKit.framework/AgoraRtcKit -output ALL_ARCHITECTURE/AgoraRtcKit.framework/AgoraRtcKit
+        ```

 2. Open Xcode, and navigate to **TARGETS \> Project Name \> General \> Frameworks, Libraries, and Embedded Content**.

 3. Click **+ \> Add Other… \> Add Files** to add the `AgoraRtcKit.framework` dynamic library.
 Ensure that the **Embed** attribute of the dynamic library is **Embed & Sign**.
 Once the dynamic library is added, the project automatically links to other system libraries.